Fil/d3-geo-voronoi/README.md

 <a href="#geo_voronoi_triangles" name="geo_voronoi_triangles">#</a> <i>voronoi</i>.<b>triangles</b>(<i>[data]</i>)

 Returns the spherical Delaunay triangulation of the data as a GeoJSON collection of polygons.
-Each triangle exposes the three sites, the spherical area of the triangle (in steradians), the center and radius of the circumcircle in its properties.
+Each triangle exposes the three sites, the spherical area of the triangle (in steradians), the center of the circumcircle in its properties.

 [![](img/geoVoronoiTriangles.png)](http://bl.ocks.org/Fil/955da86d6a935b26d3599ca5e344fb38)